A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Then, add a second \lmpcmd{Run} category by including the following lines in \lmpcmd{PART B} of \flecmd{initial.lmp}:

 The \lmpcmd{fix nve} command updates the positions and velocities of the atoms in the group \lmpcmd{all} at every step.
+More specifically, this command integrates Newton's equations of motion using the velocity-Verlet algorithm.
 The group \lmpcmd{all} is a default group that contains all atoms.
 The last two lines specify the value of the \lmpcmd{timestep} and the number of steps for the \lmpcmd{run}, respectively, for a total duration of 250 time units.

-\begin{note} Since no other fix commands alter forces or velocities, and periodic boundary conditions are applied in all directions, the MD simulation will be performed in the microcanonical (NVE) ensemble, which maintains a constant number of particles and a fixed box volume.
+\begin{note} Since the \emph{only} command affecting forces and velocities in the present script is \lmpcmd{fix nve}, \emph{and} periodic boundary conditions are applied in all directions, the MD simulation will be performed in the microcanonical (NVE) statistical mechanical ensemble, which maintains a constant number of particles and a fixed box volume.
 In this ensemble, the system does not exchange energy with anything outside the simulation box. \end{note}

 Run the simulation using LAMMPS.
-Initially, there is no equilibrium between potential and kinetic energy, as the potential energy decreases while the kinetic energy increases.
+Initially, the system is not equilibrated, as the potential energy decreases while the kinetic energy increases.
 After approximately 40\,000 steps, the values for both kinetic and potential energy plateau, indicating that the system has reached equilibrium, with the total energy fluctuating around a certain constant value.

-Now, we change the \lmpcmd{Run} section to (note the smaller number of MD steps):
+Now, we change the second \lmpcmd{Run} section to (note the smaller number of MD steps):

 The new command adds a Langevin thermostat to the atoms in the group \lmpcmd{all}, with a target temperature of 1.0 temperature units throughout the run (the two numbers represent the target temperature at the beginning and at the end of the run, which results in a temperature ramp if they differ)~\cite{schneider1978molecular}.
 A \lmpcmd{damping} parameter of 0.1 is used.
 It determines how rapidly the temperature is relaxed to its desired value.
 In a Langevin thermostat, the atoms are subject to friction and random noise (in the form of randomly added velocities).
 Since a constant friction term removes more kinetic energy from fast atoms and less from slow atoms, the system will eventually reach a dynamic equilibrium where the kinetic energy removed and added are about the same.
 The number 10917 is a seed used to initialize the random number generator used inside of \lmpcmd{fix langevin}; you can change it to perform statistically independent simulations.
 In the presence of a thermostat, the MD simulation will be performed in the canonical or NVT ensemble.